howl.interact

 replace.
 This major change in behavior is activated by providing a replace

-call.
+field in the buffer_search call.
 This field must be a function accepting four

-parameters - replace(chunk, match_info, query, replacement)
+parameters - replace(chunk, match_info, query, replacement).
+When doing search

-query is used as input to the find
+query is used as input to the find function (similar to search behavior) which

 returns the found matches.
-For each match, the replace
+For each match, the replace function is invoked

 with the following arguments: